vwarrier/PGSinUKB/README.md

 I have currently downloaded only the joint called files for WES.
 Why is joint call better than sample-level calling? https://gatkforums.broadinstitute.org/gatk/discussion/3686/why-do-joint-calling-rather-than-single-sample-calling-retired

+Please note, the variant calls are not good at all for the downloaded UKB data.

 ## Step 1: Dowloading files from the UKB